strapi/documentation/docs/developer-docs/latest/development/admin-customization.md

 - The [access URL, host and port](#access-url) can be modified through the server configuration.
 - The [configuration object](#configuration-options) allows replacing the logos and favicon, defining locales and extending translations, extending the theme, and disabling some Strapi default behaviors like displaying video tutorials or notifications about new Strapi releases.
 - The [WYSIWYG editor](#wysiwyg-editor) can be replaced or customized.
-- The [forgotten password email](#forgotten-password-email) can be customized with a template and variables.
+- The [email templates](#email-templates) should be customized using the Users and Permissions plugin.
 - The [webpack configuration](#webpack-configuration) based on webpack 5 can also be extended for advanced customization

 ### Access URL